 Client access and benefits

-employer and/or insurance company is contacted to set up payment of the clients
+insurance company is contacted to set up payment of the client’s monthly

 Growth and trends

-For additional information on the Wisconsin AIDS/HIV Health Insurance Premium Subsidy
+For additional information on the Wisconsin AIDS/HIV Insurance Assistance

 Program, call 1-800-991-5532.